criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 ## Reconfiguring the Worker Groups

 Now that you've got a new working leader chart, you need to tell the workers to connect to the new leader instead of the old `logstream-master` instance.
 This is a simple `helm upgrade` operation.
-You'll need to use the same command string that you used to install (changing the work "install" to "upgrade"), but changing the value of `config.host` (either via the --set option or in the values.yml file) with the new service that was created for the logstream-leader install.
+You'll need to use the same command string that you used to install (changing the word "install" to "upgrade"), but changing the value of `config.host` (either via the --set option or in the values.yml file) with the new service that was created for the logstream-leader install.
 For example, if you ran the `logstream-leader` install with the release name `ls-lead`, like this:

 `helm install ls-lead -f <values file> cribl/logstream-leader`